 - Payday Loans – These loans are easily accessed with only a bank account, address, and minimum monthly income as general requirements.
 They usually come in small amounts of $100 – $1,500.
 However, they also have very high-interest rates and fees, so it’s best to only apply for one if you have a financial emergency on your hands and can afford all costs associated.

-Watch Out For Predatory Loans and Scams
+Watch Out For Predatory Loans and Scams in Surrey

 While we’re on the subject, it’s essential to discuss the idea of predatory loans and loan scams, which are unfortunate liabilities in the world of bad credit products.